jhkette/new-portfolio/content/blog/new-beginnings/index.md

 description: This is a custom description for SEO and Open Graph purposes, rather than the default generated excerpt.
 Simply add a description field to the frontmatter.
 thumb: salty_egg.jpg
 code: "React, Typescript"
+mainimage: gradient2.png
 ---

 I wanted to improve my Typescript skills, particularly when working with React.
 I decided to make a Reddit clone using TypeORM and React with Typescript.

 TypeORM is an ORM (ie a type of tool that maps entities with database tables) that can run in NodeJS.
 It is written in Typescript.
 I made the server side of the application using this tool and Node/Express.
 TypeORM allowed me to create entities, which essentially map a Typescript class onto a database table.
 Node/Express was used to create a server and routing for various API endpoints that would be used client-side.

 The React client was written in Typescript.
 I made use of a a library called SWR, a React Hooks library for data fetching.
 The library caches requests, ensuring the number of requests made to the server are kept to a minimum.